mbloch/mapshaper/README.md

 git clone git@github.com:mbloch/mapshaper.git
 cd mapshaper
 npm install
-bin/mapshaper-gui # use the web UI locally bin/mapshaper     # run the command line program
+bin/mapshaper     # run the command line program bin/mapshaper-gui # use the web UI locally
 ```

 ### Building and testing

-Run the `build` script after editing any of the files in the src/ or lib/ directories.
+Run the `build` script to build both the cli and web UI modules.

 Run `npm test` in the project directory to run mapshaper's tests.